 TLDR

-- FreedomFIRE is a new flavour of FIRE that measures freedom as a structural position, not just a money number.
+• FreedomFIRE measures freedom as a structural position, not just a money number.

-- The result is a different conversation about money: not how much, but how much of your life it actually frees.
+• The two axes ask a different question: not how much money you have, but how much of your life it actually frees.

 FreedomFIRE: A New Flavour of Financial Independence